 On remand, the Ohio EPA voluntarily dismissed four of the other five defendants and dismissed one if its counts against Rover.
 In its Fourth Amended Complaint, the Ohio EPA removed all paragraphs that alleged violations by the four dismissed defendants, including those where the dismissed defendants were alleged to have acted jointly with Rover or others.
-At a June 2, 2022, status conference, the trial judge set a schedule for Rover and the other remaining defendant to file motions to dismiss the Fourth Amended Complaint, with Motions due August 1, 2022, Responses due October 4, 2022 and Replies due November 4, 2022.
+At a June 2, 2022, status conference, the trial judge set a schedule for Rover and the other remaining defendant to file motions to dismiss the Fourth Amended Complaint.
+On August 1, 2022, Rover and the other remaining defendant each filed their respective motions.
+On October 2, 2022, the State of Ohio filed its Reply.
+Replies are due on November 4, 2022.